e-brent/DNIDProject2/physicalMedia.md

 ## The Scene
 Helen was the lead in designing and building the diorama portion of this assignment.
-The basis of our project was a cardboard box, which they used felt, glitter, miniatures from Michael's, and paint to decorate.
+The basis of our project was a cardboard box, which they used felt, glitter, miniatures from Michael's, wire, and paint to decorate.
 They also 3D printed two objects in resin on a personal 3D printer: the lamppost and the faun, Mr. Tumnus (Fig 5).
-The designs for these assets were posted on UltiMaker Thingiverse.
+The designs for these assets were found on UltiMaker Thingiverse.
 Mr. Tumnus used a design called [Male Satyr](https://www.thingiverse.com/thing:3063960), posted by mrhers2 on August 23, 2018, and the lamppost came from a design titled [Street lamp (Réverbère)](https://www.thingiverse.com/thing:3641049), uploaded by Aspect50 on May 19, 2019.

 <img src="./Images/3DAssets.jpg"
      alt="Looking down on a hand opened upward.
 In their palm is a 3D printed grey miniature lamppost and faun."